Passing Through (1977 film)

 Passing Through is a 1977 American film directed by Larry Clark and co-written by Clark and Ted Lange.

-In 2023, the film was added to the National Film Registry by the Library of Congress after being deemed "culturally, historically, or aesthetically significant".
+In 2023, the film was selected for preservation in the National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant".

 Plot

 The film tells the story of ex-con musician Eddie Warmack, who is trying to re-establish himself as a musician, hoping that an elder in the craft, Poppa Harris, could help him while he evades a predatory music industry controlled by white society.
 Warmack had received his sentence because he killed a gang member who was white.
 The person killed by Warmack had blinded another musician named Skeeter.
 There is another character, Maya, who is the romantic partner of the main character.

 Warmack attempts to lead a rebellion against the music establishment, but is unable to get allies.
 However, an assassin from said establishment slays Skeeter in response.
 Maya takes a photograph of the murder.
 The main character and his allies get revenge by attacking the boss of the musical industry and murdering him and those with him.